Some dynamics in real quadratic fields with applications to inhomogeneous minima: The dynamical systems

 The evident plateaus on this graph and its detail in Figure \ref{charondetail} have dynamical significance.
 The dimensions plotted here are actually upper bounds obtained by symbolically coding the torus dynamical system with a Markov partition and finding subshifts of finite type (SFTs) that contain the coding of $X_t$, as in Section \ref{sec:ub}.
-As we will see in Proposition \ref{isosft}, a plateau will occur wherever it is possible to make such a bound tight and $X_t$ can be described directly by an SFT.
-The longest such plateau occurs around $t=.15$ (see Figure \ref{charondetail} for a detail), and we give an explicit symbolic coding of the $X_t$ on this plateau in \cite{ramsey}.
+As we will make precise in Proposition \ref{isosft}, a plateau will occur wherever it is possible to make such a bound tight and $X_t$ can be described directly by an SFT.
+The longest such plateau in the positive-dimensional region occurs around $t=.15$ (see Figure \ref{charondetail} for a detail), and we determine its endpoints and give an explicit symbolic coding of $X_t$ on this plateau in \cite{ramsey}.